POWERHOUSE PLACE

 Why Us?

 MRCC had secured state government funding to reinvigorate their historic powerhouse and reconnect Mildura’s CBD to her river - the Might Murray.
-Councils priorities were: sensitive and sympathetic revitalisation of the historic powerhouse, activation to ensure that there was always something to see or do at Powerhouse Place and operational effectiveness so that Council could afford to own and operate this asset.
+Council’s priorities were:

 HOW DID WE HELP?

 Council had already completed community engagement and the masterplan before appointing us, so we started by fleshing out the size and layouts of buildings that they had decided on about a year earlier.
 When the community and Councillors understood what this would look like and how it would change this part of the riverfront, they realised it wasn’t what they actually wanted.
 We cut our Christmas holidays short and went back to the beginning: helping the community, stakeholders and Councillors articulate a shared vision for this place.
 We did this through workshops, surveys and by presenting detailed case studies to unpack what might work.
-We led the project team from re-masterplanning through to post construction.

 In the end we: